SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 ## Asynchronous Programming

-JavaScript is a **single-threaded** language, the majority of JavaScript code thas is has been **written** so far is being run as a **single process** on the computer.
+JavaScript is a **single-threaded** language, meaning that the majority of code that has been **written** so far is being run as a **single process** on the computer.

-That means for the most part the code runs from **top to bottom**, always in the same order, in kind of a **procedural** way.
+The code runs from **top to bottom**, always in the same order, in kind of a **procedural** way.

-Asynchronous code starts **very similar**, at the top of the file and executes the code until it **gets to the bottom**, but during that execution could run into certain asynchronous functions.
+Asynchronous execution starts **very similarly** at the top of the file and executes the code until it **gets to the bottom**, but during that execution, it could run into certain asynchronous functions.

-Then the code will **split off** and execute that **asynchronous code separately** from the rest of the code and that's usually because it needs to **wait for** the result of some operation that takes a **long period**.
+The asynchronous functions that occur during the process are executed separately from the rest of the code.

+This is because the function takes **longer** to return a result.

-So the synchronous code will **execute from the top** and execute until it **hit is something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.
+As a result of that process, we may have multiple **different threads** running the code in different sections.

-So the code may execute in a **different order** depending on how **long** a certain operation takes, thus make code harder to work with.
+During asynchronous execution, the code could be executed in a **different order**, making it harder to work with.

-Potentially means that we have to make **sure that the code will work** no matter which path it takes, whether it **executes everything in order** and reverse order or any other scrambled order.
+This means that we have to make **sure that the code will work** regardless of the execution order.

 [/slide]